trans-travel/trans-travel/ca/nt.md

 ## Jails / Prisons

- * While trans prisoners can be housed federally in accommodations that match the person's gender identity, it is unknown whether or not the province of Manitoba does the same.
+ * It is unknown how trans prisoners are housed in Northwest Territories currently.

 ## Legal Definition of Sex